Canal and river boat etiquette: Unwritten rules of boating

 8. Mooring your boat

 Be mindful when mooring your boat.
 Avoid blocking access to other boats or facilities.
 Learning the rules for mooring a boat is a foundational skill for any boater.
+Learn how to do this by reading our article ‘How to moor your boat’.
 Rest assured that our experienced team is dedicated to teaching you this essential skill at check-in!

 Contributing to a positive boating culture